 Njideka Akunyili Crosby, Yale MFA 2011, is a leading contemporary artist whose collage-style paintings offer critical perspectives on postcolonial experiences and transnational identities.
 Born in Nigeria in 1983 and now working in Los Angeles, she has been the subject of a sequence of high-profile and well-received solo exhibitions in both the United States and the United Kingdom.
 She is among the recipients of the 2021 United States Artists (USA) Fellowship, given annually by the Chicago-based arts nonprofit to recognize artists for their contribution to the field.
 In 2017 she was awarded a MacArthur Fellowship “genius grant.”

-This focused exhibition of works by the Nigerian-born artist Njideka Akunyili Crosby (born 1983), Yale MFA 2011, is the final show in the series of three exhibitions curated by the Pulitzer Prize-winning author Hilton Als.
-Works are selected by Als in collaboration with the artist.
+This is the final show in the series of three exhibitions curated by the Pulitzer Prize-winning author Hilton Als, who selects the works in collaboration with the artist.

 Hilton Als is a staff writer and theater critic for the New Yorker and Associate Professor of Writing at Columbia University.
-The organizing curator at the Center is Matthew Hargraves, Chief Curator of Art Collections.
-A related exhibition will be on view at the Huntington Library, Art Museum, and Botanical Gardens in San Marino, California, in summer 2021.
+The organizing curator at the Center is David K. Thompson, Coordinator of Cataloguing.
+A related exhibition will be on view at the Huntington Library, Art Museum, and Botanical Gardens in San Marino, California, in spring 2023.